What Are Chipotles in Adobo? Plus the Chipotle Paste Hack You’ll Use on Everything

 • It’s the starting point for so many reader-favorite recipes like chipotle crema, tofu marinade, and taquitos.

-• Bonus: you’ll finally use up that whole can of chipotles (no more leftovers going bad in the fridge!).
+• 🤩 Bonus: you’ll finally use up that whole can of chipotles (no more leftovers going bad in the fridge!).

-How Spicy Are They?
+How Spicy Are these peppers?

 Home cook tip: Blend the chipotles into a paste and mix it with yogurt, sour cream, or hummus to dial back the heat while keeping that bold flavor.